 Moonmilk – a white creamy substance found in caves.
 It is a form of flowstone, and is gooey and pasty when wet, with a texture like cream cheese.
 It is crumbly and powdery when dry.
 It has historically been used as a medicine.

 Savagnin must be the most confused grape variety there is.
 With a rich history, and considered one of the founding varieties, it has suffered from nomenclature confusion with Sauvignon Blanc, name changes to traminer (a non-aromatic version of Gewurztraminer), and its presence in Australia through the misunderstanding that it was Albarinho.
 It does still have a spiritual home in the Jura, in the east of France, next to Switzerland, where it does make some very distinctive wines.

 Winemaking: The grapes were allowed to ripen to an extent where they express the full array of exotic flavours and spices.
 All grapes were hand harvested in early/mid March, and whole fruit pressed to retain texture.
 Fermentation was in old oak barrels.
 Following fermentation, the wines stayed in these barrels for a further 6 months, with occasional stirring to suspend the lees.
-The barrels were blended in September of the vintage year.
+The barrels were blended in October of the vintage year.
 The wine was minimally fined, filtered and bottled.